atxmemo/IssueImporter/README.md

 ## Getting Started
-**Assumptions: Ruby 2.3.1 and the bundle gem installed** To begin, cd into the top level (all commands in this README will be assumed to have been run from the top level IssueImporter directory) IssueImporter directory and run `bundle install` in order to  install all of the required dependencies.
+**Assumptions: Ruby 2.3.1 and the bundle gem installed**

+To begin, cd into the top level (all commands in this README will be assumed to have been run from the top level IssueImporter directory) IssueImporter directory and run `bundle install` in order to  install all of the required dependencies.
 From here, the `thor list` command can be used to see the list of available importer tasks.
 Currently only the `backlog` import task is available for usage.

+[Thor](http://whatisthor.com/) is a toolkit for building powerful command-line interfaces that is leveraged in this project.

 ### Backlog Importer
 In order to get a more detailed description of the backlog task, try running the `thor help importer:backlog`